Employment Dispute Attorney in Houston, TX

 Employment disputes can be high stakes matters for both employers and employees, whether they involve critical business assets like intellectual property, allege fraud or misrepresentation, or arise from claims that contractual terms and obligations have been breached.
 In order to ensure any dispute is treated with the due diligence it deserves and resolved as swiftly and successfully as possible, proven legal counsel is critical.

-At Hendershot, Cannon & Hisey, P.C., our Houston business law attorneys have amassed over a century of collective legal experience representing all types of employers and employees in matters that give rise to disputes, legal action, and litigation.
+At Hendershot, Cowart & Hisey, P.C., our Houston business law attorneys have amassed over a century of collective legal experience representing all types of employers and employees in matters that give rise to disputes, legal action, and litigation.
 Our breadth of experience and insight enable us to tailor enforcement, defense, and resolution strategies to the unique issues of a case, and to protect, mitigate, and recover for our clients through negotiation, arbitration, and mediation – or trial when necessary.

 Employment Agreements & Dispute Resolution